comit/sonoff-bridge/Control-a-Sonoff-using-a-remote-button.md

 This little device has two _inputs_ (DHT & button), and no _output_.
 You can use either the Sonoff or the ElectroDragon version of this project, but because this has no output, the following commands don't make any sense: `power, light, ledstate`.
 You may also want to change the `#define APP_NAME` and `#define PROJECT` to reflect that this isn't a real Sonoff.

 Pat B

+## Update
+#### 2017-06-10
+This design still works with version 5.1.5 of the firmware.
+There's no need anymore to create a special build; the new design allows you to customize the code at runtime.

+For the above schematic, go into the Config Module menu and set
+- Module: 18 WeMos D1 mini
+- GPIO0: 13 Button1
+- GPIO2: 03 DHT22

+That's all you need to do :)